National Student Council Officers | National Student Council State Representatives

 West Chester, PA

-I’m a junior at Pennsylvania Leadership Charter School in West Chester, PA, and I’m secretary.
-When I was younger, I was diagnosed with several medical conditions.
-Due to these and my introverted nature, I was often in the background.
-My parents encouraged me to join the swim team as a way to build up my lung strength and make friends.
-In an interesting turn of events, I became a good enough swimmer to the point that people would look at me and think: leader.
-It felt liberating to go from someone weak to someone strong, and so began my leadership journey.
+Audrey is a junior at Pennsylvania Leadership Charter School in West Chester, PA.
+When she was younger, she was diagnosed with several medical conditions.
+Due to these conditions and her introverted nature, she was often in the background.
+Her parents encouraged her to join the swim team as a way to build up her lung strength and make friends.
+In an interesting turn of events, she became a good enough swimmer to the point that people would look at her and think: leader.
+It felt liberating to go from someone weak to someone strong and so began her leadership journey.

-I’ve become an advocate for kids who have health issues like me.
-I have helped to organize bake sales, garage sales, and increase participation in 5K’s to raise awareness and money for cystic fibrosis research.
-I’ve also become a leader in the pool.
-I’m a cornerstone member of my club team, and I’ll be the next captain of my high school varsity team.
+She’s become an advocate for kids who have health issues like her.
+She has helped to organize bake sales, garage sales, and increase participation in 5K’s to raise awareness and money for cystic fibrosis research.
+She’s also become a leader in the pool.
+She’s a cornerstone member of her club team, and the captain of her high school varsity team.

-I joined Pennsylvania State Senator Katie Muth’s youth advisory council to learn more about public policy and how the government shapes what we as citizens can do.
-Outside of helping those who struggle with health issues, I’ve learned to be a strong leader from my positions as secretary of my school’s student council and as a district representative for Students for Education in Pennsylvania.
-I am excited to serve on the National Student Council.
+She joined Pennsylvania State Senator Katie Muth’s youth advisory council to learn more about public policy and how the government shapes what we as citizens can do.
+Outside of helping those who struggle with health issues, she’s learned to be a strong leader from her positions as secretary of her school’s student council and as a district representative for Students for Education in Pennsylvania.
+She’s excited to serve on the National Student Council.

 Jake Munzaa